 the bag.
 You can color it, stamp it, or apply paper cuts.
 Make your

-own paper cuts, or print one of these Scottie dog design sheets.
+own paper cuts, or print one of these Scottie dog or flower appliqué sheets.

 Patterns are Adobe PDF files.
 The

 Adobe Reader is available for free.

 All of Aunt Annie's Crafts project patterns are designed to be printed on standard letter-size paper (8.5"x11" or A4).

 When printing from Adobe Reader, you may need to select Auto-Rotate and Center or Choose paper source by PDF page size to ensure the best fit.